Today’s Reading: Matthew 1:18-25/ Matthew 2:1-12/ Luke 1:26-56/ Luke 2:1-20

 Yours for a truly Merry Christmas,

 P.S.
-Here’s an extra photo for today from Bethlehem….and if you missed yesterday’s interview videos on Christmas locations in the Holy Land with Moira Brown and Dr. Craig Evans, here they are again (click here).
+Here’s an extra photo for today from Bethlehem….and here’s another one of the interview videos on Christmas locations in the Holy Land with Moira Brown and Dr. Craig Evans (click here).